14 Ways to Travel More Sustainably

 Lastly, buying local produce will introduce you to awesome fruits, vegetables and flavors, like the mamey of Mexico (so creamy), the pitahaya of Colombia (so sweet) and the North Sea fish of Latvia (we don’t have these at home!).

-Ask about recycling, if it’s not clear.
+Ask about recycling in your area, even if it’s not clear.

 In Taipei, we had to get in touch with our Airbnb host’s landlady to have our trash and recycling taken out.
 Taipei doesn’t have dumpsters or trash disposal areas, and doesn’t have too many public garbage cans at all – this is to make people aware of their waste, and to keep the city clean.